-Leadership Team is responsible for ensuring that strategic risks are managed and will report to the Executive quarterly within the Corporate Healthcheck report.and Performance, Audit and Governance Scrutiny Committee.
-Both will also receive an annual report detailing the content of the Strategic Risk Register, then three exception reports four strategic risk monitoring reports each year detailing any change in risk scoring and the reasons why.
+Leadership Team is responsible for ensuring that strategic risks are managed and will report to the Executive and Performance, Audit and Governance Scrutiny Committee.
+Both will receive an annual report detailing the content of the Strategic Risk Register, then three exception reports each year detailing any change in risk scoring and the reasons why.